 Access is via the Hardiman Building foyer.
 Go the right and take the corridor to the right of the lift.
 The reading room is at the end.

 - NUI Galway readers may request books 24 hours in advance using the Library Catalogue at http://library.nuigalway.ie.
 Please login using your NUI, Galway login details first so that the request facility will be available to you when you locate your chosen material on the catalogue.
 The login tab is on the top right of the page.
 Non-NUI, Galway readers may request Special Collections books by emailing email@example.com.

 - To consult archival collections, please first check our Archives Catalogue at http://archivesearch.library.nuigalway.ie to identify collections.

 - If you require guidance on collection elements, please email archivists, who will advise by email on return.
 Contact details are on the Archives Libguide.

 - Material can be requested by emailing firstname.lastname@example.org at least 24 hours in advance, and noting the identification details of the collection as well as specific item numbers for the material you would like to view.
-No extra retrieval will be possible on arrival.

 Do I need ID to access Reading Room?

 NUI Galway Readers: You must bring your NUI Galway student or staff ID CARD with you.